naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.20.LAN.security.and.device.hardening.md

 Both TACACS+ and RADIUS use a client/server model, where an authenticating device is the client talking to an AAA server.

+## 802.1X

+IEEE 802.1X is a standard port-based access control and authentication protocol.
+It is ideal for restricting unauthorized access through publicly available LAN devices, such as switches and wireless access points.

+802.1X defines three roles for devices in the network:

+* **Client (supplicant):** This is usually the 802.1X-enabled port on the device that requests access to LAN and switch services and responds to requests from the switch.
+* **Switch (authenticator):** The switch controls physical access to the network, based on the authentication status of the client.
+The switch acts as a proxy between status of the client.
+The switch acts as a proxy between the client and the authentication server.
+It requests identifying information from the client, verifies that information with the authentication server, and relays a response to the client
+* **Authentication server:** The authentication server performs the actual authentication of the client.
+The authentication server validates the identity of the client and notifies the switch about whether the client is authorized ot access the LAN and switch services.

+The 802.1X process is summarized as follows:

+* The RADIUS authentication server is configured with usernames and passwords
+* Each LAN switch is enabled as an 802.1X authenticator, is configured with the IP address of the authentication server and 802.1X enabled on all required ports
+* Users that connect devices to 802.1X- enabled port must know the username/password before they can access the network

+## Port Security